 - How to teach LAMDA Examinations

 - How to find a Teacher

 - LAMDA Level 2 Award in Speaking and Listening Skills

 Acting in English

-Three-week short course
+Three-week summer short course

 This course is not validated by a higher education institution (HEI).
 It is one of LAMDA’s own range of non-accredited certificates, and students will receive a LAMDA Short Course Certificate upon completion.